hugheaves/solo-led-control/README.md

 # Usage
-Once everything is installed, you can run the `led_control.py` script to control the LEDs on Solo.
+Once everything is installed, you can use the `led_control.py` script to control Solo's LEDs.
 You can run the script using Solex's "command" feature, or via an interactive SSH connection.

 The command to run the script is:

 `led_control.py`

-Running the script with the "-h" option will display help on the options available in the script:
+Running the script with the "-h" option will display help information:

 `led_control.py -h`